bodleian/iiif-static-choices/README.md

 4. Access the IIIF viewer at http://localhost:8000

+For detailed Docker GUI development and component-specific information, see [`docker-gui/README.md`](docker-gui/README.md).

 For more detailed Docker instructions, see the [Docker Usage](#docker-usage) section below.

 ### Option 2: Local Installation